Data and Methods

-From June to July 2020, the TCDI Nigeria team conducted interviews with 20 organizations which included representatives from the government, civil-society organizations and academia.
+From June to July 2020, the TCDI Nigeria team conducted interviews with 20 organisations which included representatives from the government, civil-society organisations and academia.
 As a result of the COVID-19 pandemic, the interviews were conducted virtually.
 The interviews aimed to explore how they make decisions, the data production and use for these decisions, potential data gaps, and data opportunities.

 2. Reviewing Stakeholder Feedback and Prioritising Needs

 The stakeholder feedback was documented during the interviews and later analysed to identify cross-cutting data gaps and the stakeholders’ preferred online tool formats for receiving information.
 This process identified 19 data gaps which were later narrowed down to six during a stakeholder co-design workshop, based on the frequency and urgency with which each was mentioned by the stakeholders.
 The process also identified 7 data format guidelines:

 Priority Data Gaps

 - Use and prevalence of shisha, particularly by young people